tryretool/retool-app-exchange/usage-viewer/README.md

 # Retool Usage Viewer - Identify top apps by pageviews and queries

+## Requirements
+This app needs read access to [Retool's storage database](https://docs.retool.com/docs/configuring-retools-storage-database).
+Therefore, it is only suitable for use with self-hosted instances of Retool.

 ## Why you need this
 As an administrator of a self-hosted Retool instance, you want to understand the most frequently used apps in your instance.
 The Retool audit log contains the information you need, but it's difficult to access and make sense of.

 The Retool Usage Viewer makes your job easier by displaying app usage in a way that's easy to consume.

+To track app usage beyond pageviews and queries, consider defining [analytics events](https://docs.retool.com/docs/analytics).

 ## What does the Usage Viewer do?
 Usage Viewer is a ready-made app that lets you do these things: